jcp19/oldVerifiedSCION/README.md

 # VerifiedSCION

+> **Warning**:
+> We are currently in the process of updating our specification to more recent versions of SCION.
+More updates on this will be provided soon.

 This package contains the **verified** implementation of the [SCION](http://www.scion-architecture.net) protocol, a future Internet architecture.
 SCION is the first